pontus-vision/pontus-vision/README.md

 cd pontus-vision/k3s
 ```

-GDPR folder: `cd helm/pv-gdpr`
+GDPR folder: `cd pv-gdpr`

-LGPD folder: `cd helm/pv-lgpd`
+LGPD folder: `cd pv-lgpd`

 ## Secret Files
 This demo uses Kubernetes secrets to store various sensitive passwords and credentials.
-You'll need to create your own, but to get you started, we have created a tar file with sample formats located at root `~/pontus-vision`.
+You'll need to create your own, but to get you started, we have created a tar file with sample formats.

-You can download the file [here](/sample-secrets.tar.gz).

-To extract the secrets run:
+Download this file [here is a sample tar file](/sample-secrets.tar.gz), and run
 ```
-sudo tar xzvf sample-secrets.tar.gz
+tar xzvf sample-secrets.tar.gz
 ```
 <!--
 That should produce a directory structure similar to this: